Exams in Computer Labs

 - Notify LBIS of the intent to give a computer lab-based test.
 In order to make the process run smoothly for all involved, LBIS requests a four (4) week notification.
 Please use this form: Lab Testing Form

-- Schedule the computer lab through Reserveit (reserveit.kenyon.edu)
+- Schedule the computer lab through Kenyon Reservations (https://events-reservations.kenyon.edu/)

 - Consider that some students may have a disability or special need which would prevent them taking the test with a larger group, and a custom setup or time may be needed for them.
 Please contact Erin Salva (email@example.com) in the Office of Disability Services for more information.

-- If makeup exams are allowed, please schedule these using the same guidlines as during a normal computer-based test.
+- If makeup exams are allowed, please schedule these using the same guidelines as during a normal computer-based test.

-- Staff from LBIS will be in attendance for technical support, but are not there to proctor or administer the test.
+- Arrangements for staff from LBIS can be available, if requested, for technical support.
+They will not proctor or administer the test.